-Join Ellery Connell for an in-depth discussion in this video Understanding 3D design, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Understanding 3D design, part of Learning MODO 601.

 In this video, we will have a look at the basic aspects of 3D design, what steps go into the creation of a 3D scene or animation, and how these can be covered in Modo?
 After an initial concept is reached, 3D design typically begins in the modeling phase. modeling is the creation of geometry in 3D space to simulate real world or fictitious geometry.
 Geometry is made up of three main components in 3D, Vertices, Edges, and Polygons.